Docker Desktop Startup Error on Windows

 Additional Troubleshooting Tips

 The Docker Engine should now be starting as expected.
-However, if the error persists after completing the steps in the previous sections, consider the following:
+However, if the error persists even after completing the steps in the previous section, consider the following:

-Enable Hyper -V: Hyper -V is an alternative to WSL, though Docker Desktop recommends WSL over Hyper-V. To enable Hyper-V, follow these steps:
+• Enable Hyper -V: Hyper -V is an alternative to WSL.
+Docker recommends WSL over it, but you may try it to see if it'll help.
+To enable Hyper-V, do the following:

-Downgrade Your App: Your device may not support the current version of Docker Desktop you are running, so downgrading to an older version might help.
+• Downgrade Your App: Your device may not support your current Docker Desktop version, so downgrading to an older one might help.
 Here is a link to different versions of the app.

 Future Issues with the Docker Engine